Reading at Fern Hill

 Children take home reading books each week from when they are ready in Reception and then throughout their time with us right up to Year 6.
 We use the Pearson Bug Club reading scheme that includes fiction, poetry and non-fiction.
 This scheme is organised by reading level and phonics progression to ensure books are accurately matched to our pupils’ phonics ability.

-Each child has their own Reading Record book.
+Each child has their own reading record book - a Home School Notebook.
 Parents and carers, and our older pupils, are asked to sign the reading record every time they read at home and jot down a comment.
 For parents and carers, comments might be about whether their child found the book easy or difficult to read.
 Did they struggle with a particular sound or word?
 Did they enjoy the book?
 Could they retell you the story, or part of the story?
 Our older children might like to make a note of how many pages they have read and whether they are enjoying the book and would recommend it to friends.
 What was interesting about the chapter you just read?
 Was it funny, or sad, and why?
 These comments are invaluable to teachers.